 Is your brand ready to compete with the onslaught of new competition?
-CBD marketing is still a bit tricky following the 2018 Farm Bill’s passage in December 2018, but it’s not impossible.
+CBD marketing is still a bit tricky following the 2018 Farm Bill’s passage in December of 2018, but it’s not impossible.
 Keep reading to learn how to advertise your CBD food and beverage brand.

 Drive brand sales with organic social media traffic